 After you receive the notice from the U.S. embassy/NVC, the foreign fiancé needs to complete the State Department's online DS-160 form (the "Online Nonimmigrant Visa Application").
 The DS-160 is the actual K-1 visa application.
 When you complete this form online, you need to print the confirmation page.
 Printing the confirmation page is very important because you will need to send it to the embassy and bring it to your visa interview.
 Our free online app will help you complete your Form DS-160 and the required supporting Forms I-134 and DS-5540.
-Click the button below this section to get started.

 The U.S. embassy processing your case will request documents from the U.S. citizen fiance and the foreign fiance.
 Every embassy has a specific process for providing these documents, so be sure to follow the instructions that they provide in their notice.

 Documents from the foreign fiance